xz1082/final_project/phl232/README.md

 >>> strategy = demo.main()
 ```

-The demo will first ask for the location of the universe and strategy config file [See Demonstration for full explination].
+The demo will first ask for the location of the universe and strategy config file [See Demonstration for full explanation].
 Please select the following files:

 - Returns File: ./final_project/phl232/ExampleFile/assetReturnsData_SELECTME
 - Config File: ./final_project/phl232/ExampleFile/config_Ex1.txt